OBSERVABILITY PLATFORM

 Select a dashboard's time range from a panel

-You can also define a time range by selecting it inside of a panel.
+You can also define a time range by selecting it inside of a data visualization chart panel.

 To select a time range:

-1. In any of the dashboard's panel visualizations, click the beginning or end point in time for your desired range.
+1. In any of the dashboard's chart visualizations, click the beginning or end point in time for your desired range.

 2. Drag to the point at the other end of the desired time range.
 Chronosphere masks the area between in gray to visualize the range that you've selected.